halolee/deprecated-blog/source/_posts/2013-11-18-alfred-to-blog-testing.markdown

 Thought about to automatically open the blog through pip.
 Unfortunately I am quite new to the termianl programming, so if anywant to contribute, feel free to put a comment below.

+Deploy, so people can see it

+	cd Sites/repository/
+	bundle exec rake generate
+	bundle exec rake deploy

-Push the code to github, so nothing is lost
+And lastly, push the code to github, so nothing is lost

 	cd Sites/repository/
 	git add .